Quick Answer

 Satin Evening Bag Small

-Why it works: A maxi dress feels appropriately formal for an upscale setting without requiring a cocktail dress level of investment.
+A maxi dress feels appropriately formal for an upscale setting without requiring a cocktail dress level of investment.
 The floral print keeps it celebratory, and the full length reads as intentional dressing for the occasion.
 Pair it with a polished makeup look.
 These soft glam makeup looks are a perfect match for this level of dressing.

 11. Knit Midi Dress for a Winter Bridal Shower